DenverCoder1/jct-discord-bot/README.md

 ## Issues and Feature Requests

-If you'd like a new feature added to the bot, or you have discovered some misbehaviour by it, please feel free to open an issue detailing it in the [GitHub issues tab](https://https://github.com/DenverCoder1/jct-discord-bot/issues).
+If you'd like a new feature added to the bot, or you have discovered some misbehavior by it, please feel free to open an issue detailing it in the [GitHub issues tab](https://https://github.com/DenverCoder1/jct-discord-bot/issues).

 ## Features